 The most effective treatment plan for cirrhosis of the liver uses a multifaceted approach and varies depending on the cause of the disease.
 Treatment plans are individualized to best fit the patient's age, medical history, and stage of the disease.
-The goal of treatment is to stop or slow the progression of damage to the liver and minimize and quickly treat any ...more treatments »
+The goal of treatment is to stop or slow the progression of damage to the liver and minimize and quickly ...more treatments »

 Cirrhosis of the liver: Misdiagnosis

 A diagnosis of cirrhosis of the liver begins with taking a thorough health history, including symptoms, and performing a physical exam that includes an abdominal exam.
 A diagnosis of cirrhosis of the liver may be overlooked or delayed because in its early stages there generally are no symptoms.
 In addition, symptoms, such as poor appetite, fatigue, weight loss, and weakness, are ...more misdiagnosis »